Acidknight/CLI_D-D_Class_Creator/README.md

 Welcome to the Maybelline products API!

-This API is designed to shot a list and details of Maybelline makeup products.
+This API is designed to show a list and details of Maybelline makeup products.

 This API requires the installation of the JSON, pry, and net/http gems to run.